alexgubanow/icu/docs/userguide/icu4c/build.md

 Enviromental variables to control z/OS batch-ready build of ICU:

-*   ICU_PDS_NAME sets the library name, while 2 characters code will be added for specific library subset
+*   ICU_PDS_NAME sets the library name, while 2 characters code will be added for specific library subset.
-*   PDS_NAME_PREFIX sets the library name prefix
+*   PDS_NAME_PREFIX sets the library name prefix.
-*   ICU_PDS_NAME_SUFFIX sets suffix, empty by default
+*   ICU_PDS_NAME_SUFFIX sets suffix, empty by default.
-*   ICU_PLUGINS_DD=1 will force ICU to load plugins from //DD:ICUPLUG, not set by default, means ICU will read plugins from an HFS directory
+*   ICU_PLUGINS_DD controls the location from where to load plug-ins.
+A value of 1 forces the ICU to load plug-ins from //DD:ICUPLUG.
+This variable is not set by default, which means the ICU reads plug-ins from an HFS directory.

 Detaled schema of batch-ready naming: